Setup Guide

 If the all lights of the Relay are pulsing in Red as shown below, ensure that you are using a power outlet with minimum 15W at (5V 3A), or the Relay will not function properly!

-Press and hold the blue physical button on the side of the device for 3 seconds and release it to activate WiFi pairing.
-The above part of the lights will pulse blue when WiFi is enabled.
+Press and hold the blue physical button on the side of the device for 3 seconds and release it to activate the setup mode.
+The top part of the lights will pulse blue when the WiFi hotspot is enabled and ready for connections.

-You can now connect to the Relay via WiFi to proceed with the setup, scan for nearby devices, connect to relayup and follow the instructions on your device to proceed..
+You can now connect to the Relay via WiFi to proceed with the setup, scan for nearby devices, connect to relayup_<yourserialID>

-Log in with the default credentials and proceed following the instructions.
+Log in with the default credentials below and proceed following the instructions.
+(You can change this password in the control panel after setup.)

 Default password: admin

-Enter the preferred Nickname and E-mail address in your Relay Contact Information.
-The email address must be Valid for contact purposes.
+Enter your preferred nickname and email address in the Relay Contact Information.
+The email address must be valid for contact purposes.

 Nickname only accepts between 1-19 characters, only [a-zA-Z0-9] and no spaces.
 It is recommended not to use a personal email address, instead create a new address for the purpose.

-Enter your Ethereum Wallet address to be able to register for rewards in the Rewards Program.
-Choose Next to skip this step if you don't want to enter a personal wallet address.
+Enter your Ethereum wallet address to register for rewards in the Rewards Program.
+Select Next to skip this step if you do not wish to enter a personal wallet address.

-This information does not need to be changed unless necessary.
-The default binary running the Anon Relay Software is bin/anon and the API Call Location is set automatically by the management application.
-The port can be changed to suite your needs if the default 9001 is already being used by another device on the same network to prevent routing conflicts.
+The port can be changed to suit your needs if the default 9001 is already in use by another device on the same network to prevent routing conflicts.

-The setup is now finished, and the Relay will restart automatically.
+The setup is now complete, and the Relay will restart automatically.

-Depending on whether a wired Ethernet or a wireless WiFi connection was selected in the previous steps, one of the lights will turn green shown physically on the device and in the control panel.
+Depending on whether a wired Ethernet or a wireless WiFi connection was selected in the previous steps, the corresponding indicator light will turn green, both physically on the device and in the control panel.

 To allow traffic to reach your device you will need to create a Port Forwarding Rule in your network router to ensure the Relay's reachability on the Anon network.